Difference Between Commodity Exchange and Stock Exchange

 What is Commodity Exchange?

-Commodity is a special type of financial markets, where buyers and sellers of commodities and raw materials, as well as speculators, meet and make deals.
+A commodity is a special type of financial market where buyers and sellers of commodities and raw materials and speculators meet and make deals.
 Trading at the commodity exchange may be held as “with the voice” in the trading hall and with the help of the electronic trading system.

 The commodity exchange is a legal entity and acts on the basis of economic independence and self-government.
 It has its own bank accounts (settlement, currency, and other), separate property and balance sheet, as well as a seal with the name of the exchange.

-The commodity exchange does not operate to make a profit, and therefore is not a commercial intermediary.
+The commodity exchange does not operate to make a profit and therefore is not a commercial intermediary.
 Both legal entities and individuals engaged in commercial and production activities may be members of the commodity exchange.
-It is important to understand that the commodity exchange does not trade commodities, but futures.
-Each commodity exchange futures contract is simultaneously a purchase for one party and a sale for the other party.
+It is important to understand that the commodity exchange does not trade commodities but futures.
+Each commodity exchange futures contract is a purchase for one party and a sale for the other.
 The selling party takes a short position because it sells, and the buying party takes a long position because it buys.

 What is Stock Exchange?